Sue Harper Mims

-Sue Harper Mims (17 May 1842 - 30 January 1913), C.S.D., was a social leader in Atlanta, Georgia and the wife of Livingston Mims, the 37th mayor of Atlanta.
-She was a member of the First Church of Christ, Scientist, and helped found its branch church in Atlanta.
+Sue Harper Mims (17 May 1842 - 30 January 1913), C.S.D., was a social leader in Atlanta, Georgia and the wife of Livingston Mims, the 37th mayor of Atlanta, Georgia, United States.
+She was a member of The First Church of Christ, Scientist, and helped found its branch church in Atlanta.

 Biography

 Sue Harper was born on May 17, 1842, in Brandon, Mississippi to Col. William C. Harper, a lawyer, and his wife Mary C. Johnson Harper.
 She received a high quality education and traveled extensively, and later in life she was noted for having a significant library of books.
 She was very religious, and was a member of the Episcopal Church.
 Harper married Maj.
 Livingston Mims in 1866, a prominent businessman and civil war veteran who would become the mayor of Atlanta in 1901.

 As the wife of Livingston Mims, Sue Harper Mims was known as a social leader in Atlanta.
 He was the president of the Capitol City Club in Atlanta, and entertained guests such as United States President Grover Cleveland.
 The Mims household was known as a gathering place for "literary, artistic and musical people", and she had a wide influence on intellectual and ethical culture of the city.
-She was the first president Home for the Friendless, an Atlanta charity for youth; and one of the founder of the city's Shakespeare Club.
+She was the first president of Home for the Friendless, an Atlanta charity for youth; and one of the founders of the city's Shakespeare Club.

 In 1886, Mims attended a talk in Atlanta given by Julia S. Bartlett, a student of Mary Baker Eddy, the founder of The First Church of Christ, Scientist.
-At that time, Mims had an illness physicians had not be able to cure for fifteen years, and which apparently "prevented her from walking more than a few blocks."
+At that time, Mims had an illness physicians had not been able to cure for fifteen years, and which apparently "prevented her from walking more than a few blocks."
 After hearing Bartlett speak, she sought her help.
-Mims soon recovered, and began studying Christian Science and telling others about the faith.
+Mims soon recovered and began studying Christian Science and telling others about the faith.

 Mims began holding informal church services with four other Christian Scientists at her house at 575 Peachtree Street; The small group grew, and within a few months they rented a small room on the same street, and then a larger one on Broad Street.
-They officially organized with thirty-two charter members in January 1893, and moved again to the De Give Opera House which seated 250 people.
+They officially organized with thirty-two charter members in January 1893 and moved again to the De Give Opera House which seated 250 people.